haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

   Templar: The item seeks to defend the servants and interests of a particular deity.
  Glory Seeker: The item seeks renown as the greatest magic item in the world, by establishing its user as a famous or notorious figure.
  Destiny Seeker: The item is convinced that it and its wielder have key roles to play in future events.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 252

 world, to advance the worship of Tiamat, or something else the GM decides.
 Random Properties.
 An Orb of Dragonkind has the following random properties: